cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 are forwarded to all the peers which have not already sent this particular transaction.

 This is enabled by CometBFT keeping the ID of each peer that has sent a transaction.
-This does not prevent a node to send the transaction to a node that has sent it to the sender, thus creating a lot of duplicates.
+This does not prevent a node to send the transaction to a node that has already received this transactions from its peers, thus creating a lot of duplicates.

 This is the exact problem DOG was designed to tackle.